katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 sake of brevity I will focus on how to model this problem using only channels and explicit communication between the concurrent units.

-Enriching the diagram to use channels gives a hint that it is a good idea to use channels and communication to solve the problem, it fits very well:

-TODO: Diagram now annotated with channels/Go specific stuff

 The fan-out part is usually easy, specially if generating a task is fast when compared to executing the task, in this case (with me it usually is) you can have a single